 Align learning with current and future change priorities

-- Keep learning aligned to real, current change initiatives.
+- Keep learning aligned to real, current change initiatives, such as a restructuring, new go-to-market motion, technology rollout or AI enablement effort.

-- Build in learning for anticipated future shifts like digital transformation or new operating models.
+- Build in learning for anticipated future shifts like digital transformation, AI-enabled workflows or new operating models.

 - Update content and examples regularly so learning stays relevant.